-- 1 Snail Farming In Nigeria – The Begining
+- 1 Starting Snail Business In Nigeria – The Begining

 Snails constitute popular food items in Nigeria and it is believable that both poor and rich Nigerians consume them in large quantities.
 In Nigeria, there has always been a huge demand for snails.
 Thus, snail farming has become one of the most lucrative farming businesses in the country.